-New strategic alliances with both local and multi-national companies that are in line with the group's expansion objective will be considered for future investment and development.
+New strategic alliances with both local and multi-national companies that are in line with the group's expansion objective will be considered for future investment and development but the Group is mindful of the need to be selective and doing them at the right time.

-As for the construction sector, the Group will continue its efforts to tender any new potential construction contracts and/or negotiated contracts from both public and private sector in line with the implementation of projects under the 10th Malaysia Plan and the Entry Point Projects under the Economic Transformation Programme.
+As for the construction arm, the Group will continue its efforts to tender for new potential construction contracts and/or negotiated contracts from both the public and private sector in line with the implementation of projects under the 10th Malaysia Plan and the Entry Point Projects under the Economic Transformation Programme.
+The Group is also eyeing to secure more contract opportunities in the forthcoming 11th Malaysia Plan.

-Barring any unforeseen circumstances, the Board is optimistic that the Group's performance for the forthcoming financial year would remain satisfactory, attributable to its oil palm plantation due to improvement in FFB production as more young palms with better FFB yield are moving towards maturity and better commodity prices for crude palm oil.
+Barring any unforeseen circumstances, the Board is cautiously optimistic that the Group's performance for the forthcoming financial year would remain satisfactory.